Azure/azure-sdk-for-net/sdk/identity/Azure.Identity.Broker/README.md

 ### Microsoft account (MSA) passthrough

 Microsoft accounts (MSA) are personal accounts created by users to access Microsoft services.
 MSA passthrough is a legacy configuration which enables users to get tokens to resources which normally don't accept MSA logins.
 This feature is only available to first-party applications.
-Users authenticating with an application that is configured to use MSA passthrough can set `IsLegacyMsaPassthroughEnabled` to `true` on the `InteractiveBrowserCredentialBrokerOptions` to allow these personal accounts to be listed by WAM.
+Users authenticating with an application that is configured to use MSA passthrough can set the `InteractiveBrowserCredentialBrokerOptions.IsLegacyMsaPassthroughEnabled` property to `true` to allow these personal accounts to be listed by WAM.

 ## Redirect URIs